uber/Cadence-Docs/src/docs/07-operation-guide/02-maintain.md

 `cadence --do <domain_name> domain update  --clusters <newClusterName>`

-NOTE 1: It’s better to enable the XDC feature from the beginning for all domains.
+NOTE: It’s better to enable the XDC feature from the beginning for all domains.
 Because a local domain cannot be converted to a global one.

 If your current domain is NOT a global domain, you cannot use the XDC feature to migrate.
-The only way is to create a new global domain, and start to use the new domains for new workflows, and drain the old workflows to finish.
-After all old workflows are finish, you then use the above instruction to migrate.
+The only way is to migrate in a [naive approach](/docs/operation-guide/maintain/#migrate-cadence-cluster)

 ## Stress/Bench Test a cluster